jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {'key': 'new value', 'key1': 'value1', 'another_key': 'another value'} != {'key': 'value', 'key1': 'value1', 'another_key': 'another value'}

-  the update_ :ref:`method<functions>` changes the value for an existing key in a `dictionary <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.
+  the update_ :ref:`method<functions>` changes the value for an existing key in a dictionary_.
 I change the expectation to match

   .. code-block:: python